gilleslandais/ivoa-dcp-data-origin/README.md

 # Data Origin in the VO

-The goal of the document is to make the Data Origin more visible in the query results executed in the Virtual Observatory.
+The goal of the document is to make the Data Origin more visible in the query results executed in the **Virtual Observatory**.
 The document lists meta-data required to provide sufficient **traceability** to end-users in order to improve the understanding of the resultsets and enabling its reuse and its **citation**.